-In the midst of many concerns and questions surrounding COVID-19, I want to encourage you, my dear brothers and sisters, to see this situation within the larger story of God’s creative and redemptive purposes.
-This is still our Father’s world; he remains its Creator, Sustainer, and Redeemer from beginning to end (Gen 1-3).
+First, we need to see our situation within the larger story of God’s creative and redemptive purposes.
+This means resisting the temptation to allow partisan politics and cultural voices dictate our response to this pandemic or our relationships to one another.
+God’s story narrates the defining realities of our lives: This is our Father’s world; he remains its Creator, Sustainer, and Redeemer from beginning to end (Gen 1-3).
 We belong to God, our good Shepherd and gracious Keeper (Ps 23, 121), who will see us through every valley.
 We are the salt of the earth and the light of the world, placed in the world by God to enhance the flavor of life and bear witness to the hope of the gospel (Matt 5).
 And Christ, who reigns over us and all the world, will make all things new (Rev 22).
-The Church has been here before, and God has seen her through.
-Many seasons of unrest and uncertainty have come and gone, and throughout each season the Church has sought to serve the most vulnerable with wisdom, compassion, and sacrificial love.